dotnet/roslyn/docs/features/NullableReferenceTypes/ImplementationNotes.md

                     AttributeTargets.GenericParameter | // The generic parameter is a nullable reference type AttributeTargets.Module | // Nullable reference types in this module are annotated by means of NullableAttribute applied to other targets in it
                     AttributeTargets.Parameter | // The type of the parameter is a nullable reference type, or has a nullable reference type as one of its constituents
-                    AttributeTargets.ReturnValue, // The return type is a nullable reference type, or has a nullable reference type as one of its constituents
+                    AttributeTargets.ReturnValue | // The return type is a nullable reference type, or has a nullable reference type as one of its constituents
-                   AllowMultiple = false)]
+                    AttributeTargets.Property | // The type of the property is a nullable reference type, or has a nullable reference type as one of its constituents
+                    AttributeTargets.Class , // Base type has a nullable reference type as one of its constituents AllowMultiple = false)]
     public class NullableAttribute : Attribute
     {